 Make sure cords are in good condition - not frayed or cracked.
 Make sure they are placed out of traffic areas.
 Cords should never be nailed or stapled to the wall, baseboard or to another object.
-Do not place cords under carpets or rugs or rest any furniture on them.
+Do not place cords under carpets or rugs or rest any furniture on them as they can overheat and start a fire.